1 Secondary structure and backbone conformation

 - Every main chain C=O and N-H group is hydrogen-bonded to a peptide bond 4 residues away (i.e. Oi to Ni+4).
 This gives a very regular, stable arrangement.

 - The peptide planes are roughly parallel with the helix axis and the dipoles within the helix are aligned, i.e. all C=O groups point in the same direction and all N-H groups point the other way.
 Side chains point outward from helix axis and are generally oriented towards its amino-terminal end.

-The majority of a-helices in globular proteins are curved or distorted somewhat compared with the standard Pauling-Corey model.
-These distortions arise from several factors including:
+The majority of alpha-helices in globular proteins are curved or distorted somewhat compared with the idealized alpha-helix model proposed by Pauling and Corey.
+These distortions are not linked to violated dihedral angles according to Ramachandran and arise from several factors including:

 - The packing of buried helices against other secondary structure elements in the core of the protein.

 - Proline residues induce distortions of around 20° in the direction of the helix axis.
 This is because Proline cannot form a regular α-helix due to steric hindrance arising from its cyclic side chain which also blocks the main chain N atom and chemically prevents it forming a hydrogen bond.
 Proline causes two H-bonds in the helix to be broken since the NH group of the following residue is also prevented from forming a good hydrogen bond (read more).
 Helices containing Proline are usually long perhaps because shorter helices would be destabilized by the presence of a Proline residue too much.
 Proline occurs more commonly in extended regions of polypeptide.